Today in this post, I’m reviewing Kindle Unlimited vs. Prime Reading.

-But that really varies users-to-user, so it ultimately comes down to personal preference and reading habits.
+But that varies users-to-user, so it ultimately comes down to personal preference and reading habits.

 I don’t recommend having a Prime membership for the sole reason of getting Prime Reading.
-But if you were already planning on getting a Prime membership, it’s a great added perk.
+But if you plan on getting a Prime membership, it’s a great added perk.

-Just because of the pricing structure comparing these two options isn’t the right choice.
-If you’re a prime member and only read a few books or magazines a month, then prime reading would be the best option for you.
+Comparing these two options isn’t the right choice because of the pricing structure.
+If you’re a prime member and only read a few books or magazines a month, then prime reading would be your best option.

 Overall Winner: Kindle Unlimited